eatmyvenom/HyArcade/docs/Bot-Commands.md

 * `name-history [player]` - Gets the hypixel name history of a player.
 This name history is based only on the names they have logged on to hypixel with.
 * `whois [player]` - Gets discord link for a specific account.
 * `get-data-raw <path> [player]` - Gets some specific field from an account.
 This is based on my database format which can be previewed [here](https://github.com/eatmyvenom/hyarcade-requests/blob/main/types/Account.js).
 * `verify <player>` - Link yourself to the arcade bot using your hypixel IGN.
 Your discord tag needs to be set in hypixel for this to work.
+If you find yourself unable to do this look [here](./bots/Verify) for a more detailed explanation.
 * `game-counts [game]` - Gets the amounts of players in various arcade games.
 * `info` - Gives you some relavent links to all of the different areas of HyArcade.
 * `compare <player1> [player2] [game]` - Compare two players in an arcade game.